COMs: Complexes of Oriented Matroids: COMs as complexes of oriented matroids

 A {\it geodesic triangle} $T:=T(x_1,x_2,x_3)$ in a geodesic metric space $(X,d)$ consists of three points in $X$ (the vertices of $T$) and a geodesic between each pair of vertices (the edges of $T$).
 A {\it comparison triangle} for $T(x_1,x_2,x_3)$ is a triangle $T(x'_1,x'_2,x'_3)$ in the Euclidean plane ${\mathbb R}^2$ such that $d_{{\mathbb R}^2}(x'_i,x'_j)=d(x_i,x_j)$ for $i,j\in \{ 1,2,3\}.$ A geodesic metric space $(X,d)$ is a {\it CAT(0) space} \cite{Gr} if all geodesic triangles $T(x_1,x_2,x_3)$ of $X$ satisfy the comparison axiom of Cartan--Alexandrov--Toponogov: {\it If $y$ is a point on the side of $T(x_1,x_2,x_3)$ with vertices $x_1$ and $x_2$ and $y'$ is the unique point on the line segment $[x'_1,x'_2]$ of the comparison triangle $T(x'_1,x'_2,x'_3)$ such that $d_{{\mathbb R}^2}(x'_i,y')= d(x_i,y)$ for $i=1,2,$ then $d(x_3,y)\le d_{{\mathbb R}^2}(x'_3,y').$}

 CAT(0) spaces can be characterized in several different natural ways and have numerous properties (for a full account of this theory consult the book \cite{BrHa}).
-For instance, a cell complex is CAT(0) if and only if any two points can be joined by a unique geodesic.
+For instance, a cell complex endowed with a piecewise Euclidean metric is CAT(0) if and only if any two points can be joined by a unique geodesic.
 Moreover, CAT(0) spaces are contractible.

-A {\it CAT(0) Coxeter complex} is a Coxeter complex $\Delta$ which endowed with the intrinsic $l_2$-metric $d_2$ is a CAT(0) space.
+A {\it CAT(0) Coxeter complex} is a Coxeter complex $\Delta$ for which $||\Delta||$ endowed with the intrinsic $l_2$-metric $d_2$ is a CAT(0) space.
 In this case, the parallelism relation on edges of cells of $\Delta$ induces a parallelism relation on all edges of $\Delta$: two edges $f,f'$ of $\Delta$ are {\it parallel} if there exists a sequence of edges $f_0=f,f_1,\ldots, f_{k-1},f_k=f'$ such that any two consecutive edges $f_{i-1},f_i$ are parallel edges of a common cell of $\Delta$.
 Parallelism is an equivalence relation on the edges of $\Delta$.
 Denote by $E$ the equivalence classes of this parallelism relation.
-For $e\in E$, we denote by $\Delta_e$ the union of all mid-sections of the form ${\mathcal Z}_e$ for cells $\mathcal Z\in \Delta$ which contain edges from the equivalence class $e$.
-We call each $\Delta_e$, $e\in E$, a {\it mid-hyperplane} (or a {\it wall} as in \cite{hapa-98}) of $\Delta$.
+For $e\in E$, we denote by $\Delta_e$ the union of all mid-sections of the form ${\mathcal Z}_e$ for cells $\mathcal Z\in \Delta$ which contain edges from the equivalence class $e$ (let $||\Delta_e||$ be the underlying space of $\Delta_e$).
+We call each $||\Delta_e||$ (or $\Delta_e$), $e\in E$, a {\it mid-hyperplane} (or a {\it wall} as in \cite{hapa-98}) of $||\Delta||$.
 Since each mid-section included in $\Delta_e$ is a Coxeter zonotope, each mid-hyperplane of a Coxeter complex is a Coxeter complex as well.
 CAT(0) Coxeter complexes have additional nice and strong properties, which have been established in \cite{hapa-98}.